 Q: How Can Professional Mosquito Control Help?

 A: The best line of defense against mosquito-borne viruses is a professional mosquito treatment because the only way to eliminate the risk of Zika is to destroy the population that transmits it.
 While DIY methods like citronella candles or mosquito-repelling plants can help minimize the population, they don’t get to the root of the problem.
 If you’re looking for a more surefire way to prevent mosquitoes, consider utilizing a professional mosquito treatment this summer.
-EnviroCon offers professional mosquito treatments in the Houston metro area that effectively controls the mosquito population in your yard!
+EnviroCon offers professional mosquito treatments in the Houston metro area, including mosquito control the Woodlands, mosquito control in Pinehurst, and more, that effectively controls the mosquito population in your yard!